• Skip to primary navigation

 How do you make homemade crispy onions

-If you really want your green bean casserole to be the star of the show, make your own crispy onions.
+If you really want your green bean casserole to be the star of the show, make homemade crispy onions.

-Step 1: Slice onions very thin with a mandolin and let them soak in buttermilk for about 15 minutes.
+Slice onions very thin with a mandolin and let them soak in buttermilk for about 15 minutes.
 Drain and toss them with flour and cook in a skillet with vegetable oil for about 7 minutes until golden brown.
-For step by step directions, go to the post for crispy onions.
+For step by step directions, go to my post for crispy onions.

 Crispy onions cooling on a paper towel lined plate.